-10. When can I plant my BioHaven® Floating Island if I live in Iowa, Michigan, Minnesota, North Dakota, South Dakota or Wisconsin?
+10. When can I plant my BioHaven® Floating Island if I live in the northern US?

-People in the upper Midwest successfully plant new islands between early May and late September.
+People in the North successfully plant new islands between early May and late September.
 The plants will come back the next spring just like natural wetlands.

 11. Can I use a floating island as swimming platform?

 No, please do not swim around or underneath a BioHaven® floating island.
 Our floating islands are designed to quickly become a floating eco-system that bio-mimics natural wetlands.
 The root growth below the islands and anchors could represent a swimming or diving hazard.